Tractable Uncertainty for Structure Learning: Tractable Representations for Bayesian Structure Learning

-Suppose we are given an order-modular distribution $p(\order, G) \propto \graphp(G) \mathds{1}_{G \models \order} = \posterior_G(\graph) \prod_i \mathds{1}_{G_i \subseteq \order^{\orderless i}}$, where $\graphp(G)$ factorizes as $\graphp(G) = \prod_i \graphpi{i}(G_i)$.
-While this product is itself a representation of the distribution, it is not \textit{tractable}; we cannot easily sample from it, nor can we efficiently deduce, for instance, the marginal probability of a given edge.
+Unfortunately, the representation of the order-modular distribution in Equation \ref{eqn:order-mod} is not \textit{tractable}: we cannot easily sample from it, nor can we efficiently deduce, for instance, the marginal probability of a given edge.
 Our goal is thus to obtain a representation approximating this distribution which does possess tractable properties.
-The key idea is that by exploiting exact conditional independences in the order-modular distribution $p$, we can \textit{hierarchically} break the approximation of the original distribution into smaller subproblems.
+The key idea is that by exploiting exact conditional independences (CIs) in the distribution, we can \textit{hierarchically} break the approximation of the original distribution into smaller subproblems.

 To illustrate this, we first define some notation.
 Given any variable subset $S \subseteq \bnvariables$, let $\order_{S}$ denote an ordering (permutation) over variables in $S$, and $G_{S} \triangleq \{G_i: i \in S\}$ denote the set of parent sets for each variable $i$ in $S$.